 Drug crimes in Minnesota are divided into five different degrees.
 Of all the degrees, the 5th degree is the least serious.
 A conviction could net you up to 5 years in prison and/or a fine up to $10,000.

-If you are in need of a drug possession attorney, you should rely on the professionals at JS Defense.
+If you are in need of a Woodbury Drug Possession Lawyer, you should rely on the professionals at JS Defense.
 Attorney Justin Schiks has established a solid track record when it comes to helping individuals facing drug offenses.

 What is 5th Degree drug possession?